 It can be worth booking lots of lessons in one go.
-Driving schools like RED offer a discount or a couple of free lessons when you book several at once.
+Driving schools often offer a discount or a couple of free lessons when you book several at once.

 Most of us also need around 20 hours of practice with a friend or family member – most likely a parent.
 No money changes hands, but there could be an emotional cost if you don’t both stay calm…

 We say there’s no cost to practice sessions in between paid-for lessons, but you will need to be insured.
 Learner insurance covers you to learn in someone else’s car without the need for them to claim on their policy if you have a mishap.
 Costs vary but start from less than £1 per day.